Hooman Keshavarzi, MA, Psy.D

-Hooman Keshavarzi is a Licensed Psychotherapist in Illinois, completed his Psy.D (to be conferred), holds a Masters of Clinical Psychology and a Bachelors of Science – specialist psychology track/minor in Islamic Studies.
-He is currently an Adjunct Professor of Psychology at Argosy University Chicago, American Islamic College, Hartford Seminary, instructor of psychology at Islamic Online University and founding director of Khalil Center – the first Islamically oriented professional community mental wellness center and largest provider of Muslim mental healthcare in the US.
+Hooman Keshavarzi is a licensed as a psychotherapist in the state of Illinois, he holds a Doctorate of Clinical Psychology, a Masters of Clinical Psychology and a Bachelors of Science – specialist psychology track/minor in Islamic Studies.
+He is currently a visiting scholar for Ibn Haldun University (Istanbul, Turkey), Adjunct Professor at American Islamic College, Hartford Seminary, instructor of psychology at Islamic Online University and founding director of Khalil Center – the first Islamically oriented professional community mental wellness center and largest provider of Muslim mental healthcare in the US.
 He is also a fellow at the Institute for Social Policy and Understanding at the Global Health Center, conducting research on topics related to Muslims and Mental Health.
-Hooman Keshavarzi is a national public speaker and trainer currently serving as a Clinical supervisor of graduate students of clinical psychology at the Village of Hoffman Estates (DHS).
+Hooman Keshavarzi is an international public speaker and trainer currently serving as a Clinical supervisor of graduate students of clinical psychology at the Village of Hoffman Estates (DHS).
 He also delivers seminars on specialized topics around multiculturalism and psychology.

 Hooman Keshavarzi has also authored several published academic papers in recognized peer-reviewed journals on integrating Islamic spirituality into modern psychological practice.

 In addition to his academic training, Hooman Keshavarzi has studied Islamic theology both formally and informally.
 He is a student of Shaykh Muhammad Zakariya from Toronto, Canada, where he attended his hadith and spiritual discourses for a number of years.
-After moving to Chicago, he studied informally with Shaykh Azeemuddin Ahmed.
-He did some coursework with Shaykh Amin Kholwadia in Islamic counseling and formally studied for a year at Darul Qasim.
-He then moved onto study at Darus Salam foundation, completing three years of Islamic education and where he is continuing his Islamic studies.
+After moving to Chicago, he studied informally with Shaykh Azeemuddin Ahmed, later formally enrolling in Darussalam Academy for 4 years.
+During this time he also did some specialized coursework with Shaykh Amin Kholwadia in Islamic counseling.
+He then transferred to Darul Qasim where he is continuing his higher Islamic education.

 1-855-5KHALIL Ext: 703

-Dr. Fahad Khan has a Doctorate in Clinical Psychology and a Masters degree in Biomedical Sciences.
+Dr. Fahad Khan is a Licensed Clinical Psychologist with a Doctorate in Clinical Psychology and a Masters degree in Biomedical Sciences.
 He is also a Hafiz of the Qur’an (having committed the entire Qur’an to memory) and has studied Islamic studies with various scholars in the Muslim world and the US.
 He is currently a student at Darul Qasim continuing his Arabic and Islamic studies under the supervision of Sh.
 Amin Kholwadia.
 He is a faculty member at Concordia University Chicago and College of DuPage.
-He has conducted research studies on help-seeking attitudes of Muslim Americans as well as the effects of Acculturation & Religiosity on Psychological Distress.
-The primary focus of his clinical training has been with children and adolescents suffering from serious mental illnesses.
-However, he has had a broad range of experiences dealing with individuals from all age groups and cultural backgrounds.
+He has conducted numerous research studies and have published book chapters and articles on Traditional Islamically-Integrated Psychotherapy (TIIP), help-seeking attitudes of Muslim Americans as well as the effects of Acculturation & Religiosity on Psychological Distress.
+He is a fellow of the International Association of Islamic Psychology and serves as an editor for the Journal of Muslim Mental Health.

 1-855-5KHALIL Ext.
 704